fatihkutlu2024/LLM-based-Requirements-Tool/README.md

 ### Features

-- **Natural Language Rephrasing:** Converts requirements into clear, understandable natural language.
+- **Natural Language Rephrasing:** The texts can be reformulated in a certain way according to given prompts.
-- **Quality Assessment:** Provides a percentage-based evaluation of the clarity and consistency of requirements.
+- **Quality Assessment:** Provides a percentage evaluation of the requirement according to the quality criteria.

 ## Installation